-$$conforms(M, MM) \cong \forall c \in MM \bullet M \text{ sat } c$$
+$conforms(M, MM) \cong \forall c \in MM \bullet M \text{ sat } c,$

-Of course, steps (a) and (b) can be separated - i.e., the definitions of conformance and multi-view consistency can be constructed independently, and this may be useful in specifying the behaviour of separate conformance and consistency checking tools.
-Our definition suggests that - for metamodel-based approaches - it is appropriate to unify the notions of model conformance and multi-view consistency, at least conceptually2.
+Of course, steps (a) and (b) can be separated, that is, the definitions of conformance and multiview consistency can be constructed independently, and this may be useful in specifying the behavior of separate conformance and consistency-checking tools.
+Our definition suggests that, for metamodel-based approaches, it is appropriate to unify the notions of model conformance and multiview consistency at least conceptually.
 It also implies that mathematical techniques can play a substantial role in these processes.

-In practice, a variety of different views are used in model-driven development [Object Management Group 2004b] Most widespread are the views presented by a variety of UML 2.0 diagrams: class diagrams (i.e., a structural view), state charts (i.e., a behavioural view pertaining to the properties of a single class or object), communication diagrams (i.e., a behavioural view pertaining to the properties of more than one object), and executable code.
-Class contracts - e.g., pre- and postconditions of routines of a class - can also be considered as views, though they are not usually represented using diagrams, and are often integrated within other views (e.g., in Catalysis [D'Souza and Wills 1998] and in BON).
+In practice, a variety of different views are used in model-driven development [Object Management Group 2004b].
+Most widespread are the views presented by a variety of UML 2.0 diagrams: class diagrams (i.e., a structural view), state charts (i.e., a behavioral view pertaining to the properties of a single class or object), communication diagrams (i.e., a behavioral view pertaining to the properties of more than one object), and executable code.
+Class contracts, for instance, pre and postconditions of routines of a class, can also be considered as views, though they are not usually represented using diagrams and are often integrated within other views (e.g., in Catalysis [D'Souza and Wills 1998] and in BON).
 As well, different versions of the same kind of diagram can be perceived as presenting different views of a system which must be consistent.
-Conceptually, there is no difference between multi-view consistency checking when applied to different kinds of diagrams versus different versions of diagrams, and similar techniques can be used for each, e.g., see [MODELWARE 2005].
-However, additional model management problems exist when dealing with different versions of models, such as the need to carry out model merging.
-We do not discuss this related topic further in this paper.
+Conceptually, there is no difference between multiview consistency checking when applied to different kinds of diagrams versus different versions of diagrams and similar techniques can be used for each, for example, see MODELWARE [2005].
+However, additional model management problems exist when dealing with different versions of models such as the need to carry out model merging.
+We do not discuss this related topic further in this article.